freeCodeCamp/guide/src/pages/go/go-structs/index.md

 ### Exported Data

 Structs can contain both exported (public) and unexported (private) properties.
 This is set by either having an uppercase first letter for exported or a lowercase first letter for unexported.
-In this example, we will make the email property private
+In this example, we will make the email property private:

 ```go
 type User struct {